Please help us by signing up to Give as you Live. We will benefit when you shop online and it costs you nothing!

-We have provided a new three-classroom block, proper toilet facilities, a playground and two additional teachers and ActionAid Cambodia together with a local NGO have set up a School Support Committee to monitor the quality of teaching and the children’s progress.
-The school opened in February 2016 and through these improvements a significantly increased attendance is expected.
+We have provided a new three-classroom block, proper toilet facilities, a playground and two additional teachers and ActionAid Cambodia, together with a local NGO, have set up a School Support Committee to monitor the quality of teaching and the children’s progress.
+The school opened in February 2016 and through these improvements there has been a significantly increased attendance.
 We have also provided 50 bicycles for the older children which has cut down what for many was a very long walk to school.

 Kandal Village, Kampot Province

 Kandal village has one primary school serving 328 children aged four to thirteen.
 The school had one concrete building with five classrooms, of which one was used as a teacher’s office and a wooden structure of which only one classroom was safe.
 The children were being taught 50 to a class in two shifts.

 The old wooden structure has been removed and in February 2016 a group of twenty Guy’s Trust supporters went to Kampot to help construct a new concrete five-classroom building in its place as well as a toilet block, basins with running water and a playground.
 Now the children are able to attend school all day.

 Whilst in Cambodia in 2016 we visited Chhouk Village school, a dilapidated wooden two-roomed building and a lean-to for over 100 children who have to attend in shifts.
 Guy’s Trust has constructed and equipped a new five-classroom brick building, two toilet blocks and a playground and the school is now open.

 We are currently raising funds to renovate a fourth dilapidated school in the area.
 If you would like to contribute, please click the donation button on this page.
 Thank you!